Inside Miranda Kerr's Gorgeous Malibu Home and Life With Her 3 Kids - E! Online

 While juggling her career and life as a busy mom, Miranda Kerr is also helping others feel at home.

 The 37-year-old supermodel has been co-designing furniture for her Love.
 Joy.
-Bliss line in collaboration with Universal Furniture since 2019.
+Bliss line in collaboration with Universal Furniture (available at Neiman Marcus and One King's Lane) since 2019.
 That year, she gave birth to her third child—and the second for her husband Evan Spiegel, son Myles Spiegel.
 The two are also parents to son Hart Spiegel, 2, and she also has a 10-year-old son, Flynn Bloom, with ex-husband Orlando Bloom.

 "Sometimes I have to just stop and pinch myself because we have three healthy children, we're both doing what we love," Miranda told E!
 News.
 "I love design and creating this collection was a dream come true.
 And then working on my own skincare line as well, Kora Organics, and designing the packaging for that.
 We're really just following our passions and balancing work life with home life."